sharonajayi/Distributed-Data-Structures/README.md

        - [1] = update that occured
        - [2] = time stamp

-private void replicate()
+private void replicate() (might not need this)

-       -push update to other servers
+       -push update to other servers so call basically enacts the updapre on the other servers

 private boolean check()